On the morning of July 15, 1997, Gianni Versace walked to a café not far from his Miami Beach mansion to buy an Italian newspaper.

 D'Amico heard the shots and ran outside.
 "My heart just stopped to beat," he told Dateline in 2017, his first time speaking out about the murder.
 "So I ran out and then I saw Gianni laying down on the stairs in blood."

-Witnesses would tell police they saw a man darting down the street and turning into an alley, after which the unidentified man—described as a white male in his 20s, who walked right up to Versace and shot him point blank in the head—was caught on hotel security footage.
+Witnesses would tell police they saw a man darting down the street and turning into an alley, after which the guy—described as a white male in his 20s, who walked right up to Versace and shot him point blank in the head—was caught on hotel security footage.
 Police found clothing matching the description—gray T-shirt, black shorts, white hat—in a nearby garage.

 Early speculation was that the execution-style killing could've been a professional hit, or otherwise mob-related.